 He thought about this as he worked in his shop, and then that lucky day arrived when his worker accidentally flattened that metal tube for the laundry machine.
 Bourdon decided if he created a flattened tube of thin metal in the shape of the letter C and added to the closed end of this tube some small gearing and a pointer, he would have the makings of what he came to call the metal manometer.
 This simple device would be able to read high pressure.
 If you’ve ever opened a pressure gauge and looked inside, you’ve seen Eugene Bourdon’s invention.
 The Bourdon tube became the heart of every pressure gauge ever made, even to this day.

 In that same competition, a young French student, Timoleon Maurel showed a mechanical calculator he called the Arithmaurel.
 This small box filled with many gears and dials was able to add, subtract, multiply and divide numbers in just minutes!
 It was a modern wonder, and it, too, won a gold medal.
-To think that the computer and the common pressure gauge found their first audiences at the same show makes me smile.
+To think that one of the earliest computers and the common pressure gauge found their first audiences at the same show makes me smile.

 Oh, and also shown at that World’s Fair, but scoffed at by the judges, was Belgian inventor Adolphe Sax’s offering.
 He invented a new sort of musical instrument he named after himself.
 The judges thought this instrument would never amount to much because it wasn’t a woodwind.
 No one, they said, will ever play the saxophone.